rokucommunity/roku-deploy/README.md

-## roku-deploy Options
+## Available roku-deploy Options
-Here are the available options.
+Here are the available options for customizing to your developer-specific workflows.
 The defaults are shown to the right of the option name, but all can be overridden:

 - **host:** string (*required*)
     The IP address or hostname of the target Roku device.
-Example: `"192.168.1.21"`
+Example: `"192.168.1.21"`.

 - **password:** string (*required*)
-    The password for logging in to the developer portal on the target Roku device
+    The password for logging in to the developer portal on the target Roku device.

-- **signingPassword:** string (*required for signing*) The password used for creating signed packages
+- **signingPassword:** string (*required for signing*) The password used for creating signed packages.

-- **rekeySignedPackage:** string (*required for rekeying*) Path to a copy of the signed package you want to use for rekeying
+- **rekeySignedPackage:** string (*required for rekeying*) Path to a copy of the signed package you want to use for rekeying.

 - **devId:** string
     Dev ID we are expecting the device to have.
-If supplied we check that the dev ID returned after keying matches what we expected
+If supplied we check that the dev ID returned after keying matches what we expected.

 - **outDir?:** string = `"./out"`
-    A full path to the folder where the zip/pkg package should be placed
+    A full path to the folder where the zip/pkg package should be placed.

 - **outFile?:** string = `"roku-deploy"`
-    The base filename the zip/pkg file should be given (excluding the extension)
+    The base filename the zip/pkg file should be given (excluding the extension).

 - **rootDir?:** string = `'./'`
     The root path to the folder holding your project.
 The manifest file should be directly underneath this folder.
 Use this option when your roku project is in a subdirectory of where roku-deploy is installed.